drewww/substrate/notes/to-do.md

    - the inverse of this could be middle-out background fill for like a smoke bomb effect
  - modularize the display code??
  - break up matrix-display.ts into multiple files

+ - look into tile.x/y -- something is odd here.
+I think we don't want state there? and the tile can get it from the parent cell if necessary?
+   - think more broadly about how tiles and cells interact

  Optimization Ideas
  ------------------